The IBCT Model is Evidence-Based

 The feedback session is the time for the therapist to offer a formulation of the couple’s problems, a conceptualization of the major themes in the couple’s struggles, the understandable reasons why the couple has these struggles, how their efforts to resolve the struggles so often fail, and how therapy can help.

-ICBT resembles some Post-Modern therapies in that the couple actively participates in this feedback process, offering their observations and reactions, and adding additional information, and appropriate corrections.
-The ICBT couples therapist is humble and desires nothing less than 100% buy-in from both spouses on the formulation.
+IBCT resembles some Post-Modern therapies in that the couple actively participates in this feedback process, offering their observations and reactions, and adding additional information, and appropriate corrections.
+The IBCT couples therapist is humble and desires nothing less than 100% buy-in from both spouses on the formulation.

 Maybe he liked being a bit contrary.
 He liked many things about the ICBT Model; the careful focus on assessment, collaboration on the formulation, and how the idea of acceptance could help couples resolve otherwise impossible dilemmas.

 He taught me well.
 I will never forget him telling me to stay curious and learn at least two couples therapy models to fluid proficiency.
-Jacobson’s ICBT Model was an important inflection point between the old change-based behavioral therapies and the more nuanced evidence-based models we use today.
+Jacobson’s ICBT Model was an important inflection point between the older cognitive/ behavioral therapies and the more nuanced evidence-based models we use today.

-ICBT led the way emphasizing the importance of assessment.
-It introduced notions of acceptance alongside strategic change.
-It held a space for ambivalence to be heard long before the arrival of Discernment Counseling, and it had killer success rates even two years after follow up.
-ICBT remains a robust couples therapy model, and I am pleased that at least our veterans are reaping some benefit.
+IBCT led the way to emphasize the importance of assessment.
+It introduced notions of acceptance alongside the more popular idea of strategic change.
+It held a space for ambivalence to be heard long before the arrival of Discernment Counseling, and it had killer success rates even two years after follow-up.